The Languages of Israel

 A Documentary by Jack Connor

-This film will explore the many linguistic communities of modern-day Israel
+A film that will explore the linguistic communities, big and small, of modern-day Israel

-It will be one that shows the history, origin, and vibrant speaker communities of Hebrew, Yiddish, Ladino and Aramaic.
+A film that shows the history, origin, and vibrant contemporary speakers of Hebrew, Yiddish, Ladino, and Aramaic in Israel.

 Who are we?

-Jack Connor and Lingua Aeterna make documentaries about our most interesting and endangered languages.
-We’ve made films about the Sámi in Norway, the Ngäbe in Panama, and explored Minoan Greek, Louisiana Creole, and more.
+Jack Connor and Lingua Aeterna make documentaries about our world’s most interesting and endangered languages.
+We’ve made films about the Sámi in Norway, the Ngäbe in Panama, Minoan Greek, Louisiana Creole, and more.

 THE FILM